-Instead, we wound up in a stuffy little bar downtown at 3am playing Connect 4 with Cambodian prostitutes.
+Instead, we wound up in a stuffy little bar downtown at 3am playing Connect 4 with who someone told us were prostitutes.

 The reason for this was Renae, a blunt and energetic Aussie who moved to Ho Chi Minh City after spending a few years in Cairo.
 Growing up in Australia meant that Renae was genetically predisposed to rugby, so she was thrilled to meet up with our team in Cambodia, especially since a few of the guys had played with her the previous year in a similar tournament in Austria.
 Regrettably, I hadn’t known Renae well at all during her time in Egypt, but I was about to.

 Renae, who was to be my roommate, had arrived at the hostel around 7 and was rearing to go by the time we dragged ourselves in around midnight.